Skip to content

 HiVision and other tools use reverse lookups to display hostnames on topology maps.
 Missing PTR records show raw IPs.

-Use dig +trace to find resolution failures
+Use dig +trace to find resolution breakdowns

 The trace follows the delegation chain from root to authoritative server, pinpointing where resolution breaks.